agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 * Check your email account for a message from the server and confirm you registration.
 This must be completed before the server will analyze your data.
 * Return to the Galaxy home page.

-You will receive a demonstration of the Galaxy workflow environment and will assemble a full size *Salmonella* genome sequencing project which will be used in next week’s molecular epidemiology laboratory.
+You will receive a demonstration of the Galaxy workflow environment and will assemble a *Salmonella* genome sequencing project which will be used in next week’s molecular epidemiology laboratory.

 Create a New History using the history tool and give it a name:

 ![History](./history.jpg)

 Once everyone has their own History, you will be shown how to upload the lab data from the lab GitHub.
-These are the forward and reverse FASTQ read files for full size *Salmonella* assembly data set.
+These are the forward and reverse FASTQ read files for a *Salmonella* assembly data set.
 The data files will show up on the right panel in green when you succeed:

 ![FASTQ](./fastq.jpg)